 Designers have an important role in the streamlining of communication.
 A badly designed message does not reach its target group.
 The designer acts in the interest of the customer by making the design and production process more efficient, while at…

-About TYPETRTypetr: A new type publisher with 35 years of experience
+About TYPETRTYPETR: a new type publisher with thirty-five years of experience

-After some decades of publishing through Font Bureau, Petr van Blokland co-founded Type Network, exclusively publishing new typefaces under the name Typetr.
-Expect new families to be released on a regular basis and also educational blogposts about graphic design, typography in general and how to use type in particular.
+After decades of publishing through Font Bureau, Petr van Blokland cofounded Type Network, where he exclusively releases new typefaces under the TYPETR label.
+He plans to publish new families on a regular basis and will also write the occasional educational post about graphic design, typography in general, and how to use type in particular.

 Petr van Blokland

-Born in Gouda, The Netherlands, in 1956, Petr van Blokland graduated in 1980 Cum Laude from the graphic arts program at the Royal Academy of Fine Arts (KABK) in the Hague.
+Born in Gouda, the Netherlands, in 1956, Petr van Blokland graduated cum laude from the graphic arts program at the Royal Academy of Fine Arts (KABK) in The Hague in 1980.

-Together with partner Claudia Mens, he worked in their design studio for over 35 years, as designer, spanning from sketching and model making to programming in various languages.
-He specialised in systematic design – corporate identities, forms systems, online publications and tools for type design.
+With his partner Claudia Mens, Van Blokland worked for over thirty-five years as a designer in the studio they cofounded.
+His output ranged from sketching and model-making to programming in various languages.
+He specialized in systematic design: corporate identities, form systems, online publications, and tools for type design.

-He has taught graphic design, typography, and type design for many years at the Royal Academy of Fine Arts (KABK) in The Hague and at the Academy of Fine Arts, Arnhem.
-His first typeface was Proforma, a large series commissioned by Purup, Danish manufacturer of forms preparation systems, now released for general use by Type Network.
-His work brought him ATypI’s coveted Charles Peignot Prize in 1988.
+Van Blokland has taught graphic design, typography, and type design for many years at the Royal Academy of Fine Arts (KABK) in The Hague and at the Academy of Fine Arts, Arnhem.
+His first typeface was Proforma, a large series commissioned by Purup, a Danish manufacturer of form-preparation systems.
+Proforma has now been released for general use through Type Network.
+In 1988, Van Blokland’s work brought him ATypI’s coveted Charles Peignot Prize.